Work

 Provided maternity cover as Senior Product Manager for the GOV.UK Design System, the design system that brings a consistent look and feel to digital services in the GOV.UK ecosystem.

 A large part of my role was to design a ‘more intentional’ strategy that would grow the design system’s impact.
 Taking influence from open-source software, community-led growth, lean product management and strategic design, I created a strategic model that could be validated and iterated through a discovery.
+I also established the team’s playbook, the ways of working to deliver the strategy.

 Skills: Strategy, leadership, coaching, organisation design, design management, product management.